-Some small scooters carried loads for which you would a need a Ute (Pick-Up) in Australia.
+Some small scooters carried loads for which you would need a Ute (Pick-Up) in Australia.
 I shared the road with thousands of scooters and small motorcycles.
-The scooters were mostly of the same type; they had large 17 or 18 inch wheels rather than the small wheels they have in Europe and Australia.
-Later on I came to understand that small wheels were not of much use, due to the state of the roads in the rural areas.
+The scooters were mostly of the same type; they had large 17 or 18-inch wheels rather than the small wheels they have in Europe and Australia.
+Later on, I came to understand that small wheels were not of much use, due to the state of the roads in the rural areas.

-After having a chat to Anh Wu and settling my account and some more paperwork, I decided to spend the rest of my time discovering the sites of the old quarter.
+After having a chat with Anh Wu and settling my account and some more paperwork, I decided to spend the rest of my time discovering the sites of the old quarter.

 Minh had told us this morning that we would be going past the border of China.

 The river along the side of the park was maybe 40 meters wide; you could perhaps even throw a stone to the other side.
-Minh pointed to the building at the other side; “That’s China!”
-Well I was surprised.
+Minh pointed to the building on the other side; “That’s China!”
+Well, I was surprised.
 I checked out the flags and signs across the river, and yes, it was China after all.
 How interesting!

 I noticed the big, solid trucks with the different number plates that I had seen on the road before; now I realised where they had come from.
 Later, back at the hotel, we loaded up and got ready for the day’s ride.
 Minh informed us about the short, (about 100 km), ride and added that it would be one of the most beautiful, as we would cross the Hoang Lien Son mountain range.
 This was the same range that we had to some extent covered the night before, mainly in the dark.
 Today, however, we would cross the highest pass in Vietnam in the light of day.